21 of the Best Free Seed Catalogs in 2023 [Vegetable + Flower Seed]

 But how do you know which ones are right for you?

-These are the seed catalogs I come back to year after year.
-The first 11 are the ones I’ve had the most direct experience with.
+These are the seed catalogs I order from year after year.
+The first 10 are the ones I’ve had the most experience with.

 But you can’t go wrong with any of the catalogs on this list.